altenwald/sudoku/README.md

 # Sudoku

-Sudoku (数独) is an mathematical game very popular in Japan in 80s.
+Sudoku (数独) is a mathematical game very popular in Japan in the 80s.
 The goal is to fill a grid of 9x9 cells (81 cells in total) avoiding repeat numbers vertically, horizontally or inside of the same subspace (3x3).

 ## Installation